HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

   - a project's metadata

 For Phase 2 & 3 does the Data Browser need to provide a view of the cited data on which further faceted searches can be performed?
 Currently the Data Browser provides only a view of the latest data and metadata.
-It may be desirable to add another "facet" such as "Data Distribution Version" which would enable the user to view a particular point-in-time Data Distribution and then perform further faceted searches within that view.
+It may be desirable to add another "facet" such as "Data Distribution Version" which would enable the user to view a particular point-in-time version of the DCP data and then perform further faceted searches within that view.

 Can a DOI for the DCP resolve to an external website?
 The author(s) will work with the UX team to come up with pros and cons of using an external authority vs setting up the DCP as a DOI assigning entity.
 If the results of the UX and Browser team research does not provide sufficient clarity we will present our prefered option and evidence to the Oversight Committee and ask for their feedback.